OpenACC/openacc-best-practices-guide/02-Porting.markdown

 Before one can begin to accelerate an application it is important to understand in which routines and loops an application is spending the bulk of its time and why.
 It is critical to understand the most timeconsuming parts of the application to maximize the benefit of acceleration.
-Amdahl's Law [see @amdahl] informs us that the speed-up achievable from running an application on a parallel accelerator will be limited by the remaining serial code.
+Amdahl's Law informs us that the speed-up achievable from running an application on a parallel accelerator will be limited by the remaining serial code.
 In other words, the application will see the most benefit by accelerating as much of the